angad-12345/WebGIS-Project/README.md

 # WebGIS-Project
-WebGIS Project made using OpenLayers,Apache &amp; PostgreSQL
+WebGIS Project made using OpenLayers,GeoServer,Apache Tomcat & PostgreSQL

 Shapefiles must be published to GeoServer.
 Usage of PostgreSQL is a must for using all features.